johnhenry/technique/readme.md

 }
 ```

+Avoiding css selectors and ids in favor of standard tag selectors, along with using nested css allows you to take advantage of the semantic web and create an application who's content does noes not depend upon code in the styles.

+However; as demonstrated above, it's useful to attach a class corresponding the name of a rendered component to its top level component, especially if your component is ultimately composed of solely html.

+This is not necessary when using custom web components, as those can be styled using their custom tag name.

-Some are very much against using processors expand nested CSS due to performance issues that may arise.
-It's entirely possible to avoid nesting all together:
+Some are very much against using processors to expand nested CSS due to performance issues that may arise.
+It's entirely possible to avoid nesting all together, though you may lose some advantages:

 ```css
 /* file: message-application-no-nesting.css */